Speeder9743/ChatNex/README.md

 - I used Python 3.11.9 to code this.
 Please don't use other versions that have changes that modify library functions or function attributes, or else it might not work.

 ## License
-This project is licensed under the Unlicense license. - see the LICENSE.md file for details.
+This project is licensed under the MIT license. - see the LICENSE.md file for details.

 ## Contact
 If you have any questions or feedback, please contact Ethan at speederbosman@gmail.com.